COMP 2711H: Lecture 37

 -

-- if confess: better confess too, it minimizes the year
+however: do case analysis - if confess: better confess too, it minimizes the year

 - if remains silent: better confess, again